stellartux/polyglossia/readme.md

 | Shell       | bash 5.1.16(1)-release
 | Standard ML | mlton 20210117

-## Programs
+## Testing

-Test all implementations of a program with `julia test.jl $PROGRAM_NAME`
+Test all implementations of a program with `julia test.jl $DIRNAME`, or test a specific file with `julia test.jl $FILENAME`.

-### hello-world

-A selection of polyglot scripts which say "Hello, World!" in different combinations of languages.
-They show the comment escaping tricks needed to combine the languages, and definitions for `print/println/puts`, as a starting point for unifying output between the languages.

-### brainfuck

-A Brainfuck interpreter, to demonstrate memory use and a simple CLI.
+## Shebangs

+Where possible, each script has a shebang line.
+In general, if a language is capable of supporting a shebang line, the shebang line is ignored by the language runtime, so it can be run by any language regardless of the shebang.
+The exception is Ruby, which will not run a script with a shebang line unless it is the interpreter in the shebang.